iyzhang/www/_posts/2025-03-04-uw-harassment.md

 in the report are explicitly banned by Microsoft's sexual harassment policy.

-> Edited to add: By request, I have added a ChatGPT summary of [the report](papers/uw-harassment/report-overview.pdf) and the [women's timeline](papers/uw-harassment/timeline-summary.pdf) to help people grasp the situation.

 Almost 9 months after sending their letter to the advisors, most of the women have still not rejoined their labs or returned to lab activities.
 The Allen School is now finally working on sexual harassment training and a code of conduct.

-> Edited to add: I've posted [a perspective from one of the women ](papers/uw-harassment/uw-women-statement.txt) on my involvement.

 ### My Experience